A Framework for Universality in Physics, Computer Science, and Beyond: Supplementary Material on gs-Monoidal Categories

 \section{Supplementary Material on gs-Monoidal Categories}

-\begin{lemma}[Functionality of domains] Let $f \colon A \to X$ be a normalized morphism in a gs-monoidal category.
+\begin{lemma}[Functionality of domains] Let $f \colon A \to X$ be a quasi-total morphism in a gs-monoidal category.
 Then its domain $\dom(f) \colon A \to A$ is a functional morphism. \end{lemma} \begin{proof} We can show this directly from the definition of functional morphisms:

-The first equation holds because $f$ is normalized and the second used just the associativity of copying. \end{proof}
+The first equation holds because $f$ is quasi-total and the second used just the associativity of copying. \end{proof}

 The following definitions are needed only needed for the construction of the pointed shadow functor in \cref{sec:pointed_shadow}.
 We start with notions of causality and supports, which have been defined elsewhere for Markov categories (i.e.\ gs-monoidal categories in which all morphisms are total).